11 Mukhi Rudraksha — Benefits, Price & Complete Guide

 -

 The 11 Mukhi is moderately rare, which places it in a higher price tier than common Mukhis (5, 6, 7) but well below the extreme rarity of 1 Mukhi or 14 Mukhi beads.
-Be suspicious of any Nepal 11 Mukhi priced below Rs 2,000 — at that price point, the bead is likely a lower Mukhi with carved additional lines.
+Be suspicious of any Nepal 11 Mukhi priced below Rs 2,000.
+At that price point, the bead is likely a lower Mukhi with carved extra lines.

 -

-Full malas of exclusively 11 Mukhi beads (54 or 108 beads) are uncommon and expensive.
-For most practitioners, a combination mala with a single 11 Mukhi Guru bead and 5 Mukhi body beads provides the optimal balance of Rudra protection and cost-effectiveness.
+Full malas of only 11 Mukhi beads (54 or 108 beads) are uncommon and expensive.
+For most people, a combination mala with a single 11 Mukhi Guru bead and 5 Mukhi body beads gives the best balance of Rudra protection and value.

 -